 Network effects are critical in digital markets, often leading to market dominance by a few firms.
 The interaction between direct and indirect network effects can create powerful ecosystems, where each element enhances the overall network’s value, making it challenging for new entrants to compete (Shapiro & Varian, 1999).

-The formula for network effects, particularly in the context of direct network effects, is often represented by Metcalfe’s Law (Varian, 2000).
-Metcalfe’s Law states that the value of a telecommunications network is proportional to the square of the number of connected users of the system (n2).
+The formula for network effects, particularly in the context of direct network effects, is often represented by Metcalfe’s law (Varian, 2000).
+Metcalfe’s law states that the value of a telecommunications network is proportional to the square of the number of connected users of the system (n2).
 This formula suggests that as the number of users on a network increases linearly, the value of the entire network grows at an exponential rate.
 However, it’s important to note that this is a simplified representation, and the actual dynamics of network effects can be more complex in real-world scenarios.

 Figure 5: Example of network effects